ramadatta/ShinyApps/facetPlot_withgenes/readme.md

 main panel

-SNP tree - SNPs with | at the respective core genome position - bottom most below x-axis selected genes based on the side panel
+SNP tree - SNPs with | at the respective core genome position - bottom most below x-axis selected genes based on the side panel - if recombination gff is given should plot recombination as well in the plot